CAPSTONE-2022-2023/Group_24/git_workflow.md

       ii.
 Select branch to pull from

-2. Create and publish new branch with proper name
+2. Create new branch with proper name

    i.
 Select "Source Control" -> "..." button -> "Branch" -> "Create branch"

    ii.
 Enter branch name

-   iii.
-Publish branch

 3. Make/Add changes to the code and test

 4. Stage and commit the changes